-- The grade / class and number of horses that may be entered for an event must be in accordance with the Event Schedule and Constitutional Rules and Regulations. - 2.
-OCs may, at their absolute discretion, decline to receive any entry, or return any fee without being required to give any reason or being liable for any compensation. - Any OC affiliated under the jurisdiction of ESNZ must not levy entry fees or pay affiliation fees to any person or organisation as a part of a series, or as a qualifying competition to a final competition at another event, without the prior permission of ESNZ. - 4.
+- The grade / class and number of horses that may be entered for an event must be in accordance with the Event Schedule and Constitutional Rules and Regulations. - OCs may, at their absolute discretion, decline to receive any entry, or return any fee without being required to give any reason or being liable for any compensation.
+Acceptance of an entry is decided by the club or OC provided that the entry may only be declined in good faith and for valid reasons.
+The club or OC must give reasons for the declining of the entry. - Any OC affiliated under the jurisdiction of ESNZ must not levy entry fees or pay affiliation fees to any person or organisation as a part of a series, or as a qualifying competition to a final competition at another event, without the prior permission of ESNZ. - 4.
 The person making the entry is responsible for ensuring that the horse is eligible for the competition/s in which they are making the entry. - 5.
 The entry of any person or horse into a recognised competition shall constitute an agreement and affirmation by the person entering the event together with the owner, lessee, Chef d'Equipe, rider and/or driver that: - 5.1.
 They will be bound by and subject to the Constitution Rules and Regulations, and the FEI rules and regulations if applicable, and the Event Schedule and conditions of the OC; - 5.2.
 Every Horse, rider and/or driver is eligible as entered; - 5.3.
 The person placing the entry, together with the owner, lessee, Chef d'Equipe, rider and/or driver, will accept as final the decision of the Appeal Committee for all matters within the jurisdiction of the Appeal Committee and will, subject to the limited rights of appeal set out in Rule 28 of the Sports Tribunal of New Zealand Rules, accept as final the decision of the Sports Tribunal of New Zealand for all matters within the jurisdiction of the Sports Tribunal of New Zealand. - 5.4.
 The person placing the entry, together with the owner, lessee, Chef d'Equipe, rider and/or driver and any of their agents or representatives, will hold the FEI, ESNZ, the OC and their officials, directors.